adurkarARIN555/MTRX2700-Game-Show/README.md

 6. Once the timer runs out in every game a decision on the price can no longer be made.
 7. When the end of the game is reached the loser is tehn sent to the mainwindow and displayed.
 ### Testing:
+- The testing in this game can be done by checking the values sensed on the slider capacitor which are read on the Serial Port.
+- Testing the time for which the input can be taken can be compared with the timer displayed on the GUI.

 ### Performance:
 - The current slider value represents current resistance from the potentiometer at that time.